-Documentaries like “Food, Inc.” make it seem like some cattle spend their whole lives in a pen eating grain.
+Documentaries like “Food, Inc.” make it seem like some cattle spend their entire lives in a pen eating grain.
 I’ve also read articles online that compare grass-fed cattle to “cattle raised in feedlots”.
-But for the first seven months of life, all cattle graze on grass, drink their mother’s milk, and spend a lot of time in pasture (I took the photo above at a conventional cattle farm here in Ohio).
+But for the first seven months of life, all cattle are “grass fed cows”.
+They graze on grass, drink their mother’s milk, and spend a lot of time in pasture (I took the photo above at a conventional cattle farm here in Ohio).
 It’s only when they’re transferred from the pasture to the feedlot that they’re fed a diet that’s higher in grain (about 65-70 percent corn but still contains some hay and other forage) for the last 6-8 months of their lives.

-2. “Grass Fed” may not be the same as “Grass Finished”.
+Fact: “Grass Fed Beef” is not the same as “Grass Finished Beef”.

 All cattle eat grass.
-So if you’re looking for beef from cattle that have spent their entire lives eating only grass, make sure you’re getting 100% grass-fed beef, sometimes called “grass finished”.
+If you want to buy grass fed beef from cattle that have spent their entire lives eating only grass, make sure you’re getting 100% grass-fed beef, sometimes called “grass finished beef”.

-3. “Grass Fed” is not the same as organic.
+Fact: “Grass Fed” is not the same as organic beef.